Green Bay Packers vs. Baltimore Ravens NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Baltimore has played 13 games, with six wins against the spread.

-- Baltimore's games this year have gone over the total in six out of 13 opportunities (46.2%).
+- Baltimore's games this season have eclipsed the over/under in 46.2% of its opportunities (six times in 13 games with a set point total).

-- Baltimore is 4-3 against the spread and 5-2 overall in games when it puts up more than 20.9 points.
+- When Baltimore puts up more than 20.9 points, it is 4-3 against the spread and 5-2 overall.

-- When Baltimore churns out more than 323.6 yards, the team is 4-6 against the spread and 6-4 overall.
+- In games that Baltimore picks up more than 323.6 yards, the team is 4-6 against the spread and 6-4 overall.

-- The Ravens have 20 giveaways this season, while the Packers have 22 takeaways.

 Home and road insights

-- In four of six games at home this season, Baltimore has gone over the total.
+- In six home games this season, Baltimore has hit the over four times.

-- Away from home, Green Bay is 5-2 against the spread, and 4-3 overall.
+- This year away from home, Green Bay is 5-2 against the spread and 4-3 overall.

-- The Packers are unbeaten ATS (1-0) as 5.5-point favorites or more away from home.
+- The Packers are unbeaten ATS (1-0) as 5.5-point favorites or more on the road.

-- This year, in seven road games, Green Bay has gone over the total twice.
+- This year, in seven away games, Green Bay has hit the over twice.

 Powered by Data Skrive.